vas3k/vas3k.club/README.md

 ## ☄️ Testing

-We use standard Django testing framework.
+We use standard Django testing framework for backend and Jest for frontend.
 No magic, really.
-You can run them from PyCharm or using Django CLI.

 See [docs/test.md](docs/test.md) for more insights.

-> We don't have UI tests, sorry.
-Maybe in the future

 ## 🚢 Deployment